Find Affordable College Courses

 About 64% of the students majoring in history at the school are women while 36% are male.

 You’ll be in good company if you decide to attend Slippery Rock University of Pennsylvania.
 It ranked #5 on our 2023 Most Popular History Master’s Degree Schools in the Middle Atlantic Region list.
-Located in the town of Slippery Rock, SRU is a public school with a moderately-sized student population.
+Located in the distant town of Slippery Rock, SRU is a public school with a medium-sized student population.

 About 53% of the students majoring in history at the school are women while 47% are male.